NclRSE-Training/git-ultra-novice/_episodes/07-branching.md

 - "*check-pointing versions of code*"
 - "Merge branches back into the main branch"
 keypoints:
-- "Branches can be useful for developing while keeping the main line static."
+- "Branches are useful for developing new features while ensuring that the main working base of code is not disturbed"
+- "Branches are quick to create and to delete"
+- "Creating a branch, adding a new feature in that branch, merging it with the main branch, and then deleting the branch is a basic engineering workflow when working with# Git"
+- "Or: \"branch early and often\""
 ---

 So far we've always been working in a straight timeline.